My Role:UX Designer

 At the beginning of the week, we thought it would be best to follow a process like Google's 5-day sprint to achieve as much as we could alongside a deliverable we could present to our client.

 After we organized and discussed what we want the website to contain, we all began to individually sketch our ideas.
 After some time, we discussed each of our sketches, we combined them by drawing them.
 Those can be seen below.

+I made the "Why Plateforward" section of the website.
 Throughout the whole process, I wanted to keep the three pillars of thought in my designs.
 Keep it healthy, locally sourced, and support local communities.

 1. Ideate and Information Architecture

 First, we formulated the general information Architecture for the website.
 We then received feedback from our client to see if it aligned with what they had envisioned.

 We then moved to sketches.
 We generated sketches both individually and as a team and then recieved feedback from our client again.

 This led us to split up our tasks and implement the sketches using the website creation tool, Squarespace.

 After we finalized our Squarespace prototype, we spent the whole day conducting usability tests with 9 potential users.

 Finally, on the last day, we revised our prototype based on the tests and documented all the work we've done in preparation for handoff.